Jia Rebecca Li

 I’m bi-lingual (Mandarin/English), and my work stands out in FOUR UNIQUE ASPECTS:

-(1) In addition to the Gottman method, I have received in-depth training in highly impactful couples therapy approaches including Terry Real’s Real Life Therapy, Hakomi Experiential Couples Therapy and The Developmental Model by The Couples Institute.
-I also use tools from EFT, PACT, Collaborative Couples Therapy, DBT and somatic experiencing.
+(1) In addition to the Gottman method, I have received in-depth training in highly impactful couple therapy approaches including Hakomi Experiential Couple Therapy, The Developmental Model by The Couples Institute and Terry Real’s Real Life Therapy.
+I also use tools from EFT, Collaborative Couple Therapy, DBT, PACT and somatic experiencing.
+My work is always (i) collaborative, (ii) relational, (iii) compassionate, and (iv) highly experiential.
+See my website for how my work reflects these core elements.

-(2) My prior career with law firms, investment banking and startup/ventures has helped me truly understand the demands and uncertainties in today's work/life dynamics and their impact on couples/families.
+(2) My prior career with the corporate world (including law firms, investment banking and startup/ventures) has helped me truly understand the demands and uncertainties in today's work/life dynamics and their impact on couples/families.

 (3) I bring a deep cultural sensitivity about race, immigration history and multigenerational trauma to my work with minorities, bi-racial couples and mixed-race families.
 Living and working in diverse cultures and places of the world has also cultivated my capacity for compassion, empathy and curiosity.